-Just a short while later the familiar wharf [a place for boats; say it as "war - f"] and store house of their loading station appeared ahead and they went towards it.
-The other boat behind still held back, though they must have seen that their enemy now had friends.
+Just a short while later the familiar wharf and warehouse of their loading station appeared ahead and they steered towards it.
+The rowers behind still held back, though they must have seen that their quarry now had allies.

-Reaching the wharf they tied the Cutter up and went up ladders to the main platform above before going around the warehouse that ran by it to get out of sight of their enemy.
+Reaching the wharf they tied the Cutter up and climbed ladders to the main platform above before hurrying around the warehouse that ran alongside it to get out of sight of their pursuers.
 There they were met by four more of the Brothers' employees.
-They had got out of their beds because of Berzifal's first pigeon and were armed with bows on the instructions with his second.
+They had been roused from their beds by Berzifal's first pigeon and were armed with bows on the instructions with his second.

-Berzifal talked to them.
+Berzifal addressed them.
 "Men, we pay you to work in our business, not to risk your lives for us.
-In the boat that is coming is a gang of killers.
+In the boat that approaches is a gang of cut-throats.
 We could run from them but I have a plan to finish things here.
 If you will stay and help then say so now."
-A quick conversation began about what to do.
+A hurried conversation began about what to do.

-Down the river, out on the water, Mervana [say it as "mer - var - ner"] stood near the back of her boat as her men pulled on the oars.
-By her side sat her four toughest men, her 'executioners.' [killers] They were the source of her power, worked for her for money and because they were frightened.
-They in turn kept the rest of her gang in line.
+Down stream, out on the river, Mervana stood near the stern of her craft as her men toiled at the oars.
+By her side sat her four toughest men, her 'executioners.'
+They were the source of her power, held loyal to her by greed and fear they in turn kept the rest of her gang in line.

-Her pale face was set hard and she was still angry.
-Those idiots had killed her good looking Gorvan and now she would kill them, and hurt them if possible.
+Her pale face was set hard and her fury had not subsided.
+Those fools had killed her beloved, handsome Gorvan and now she would kill them, painfully if possible.
 If others died too that was no concern of hers and perhaps would work in her favour.

-The stupid Horace had done well this time, using a dog, but he had only made things easier for her.
+The oaf Horace had done well this time, using a dog, but he had only made things easier for her.

-She had kept well back so as not to be seen and now ordered that the boat go well out into the river so that she could study this wharf and its buildings to plan her attack.
+She had kept well back so as not to be seen and now ordered that the boat be steered well out into the river so that she could study this wharf and its buildings to plan her attack.

-She saw light coming from only one building, set back from the water and the store house.
+She saw light coming from only one building, set back from the water and the warehouse.
 There was movement in there too.
-Clearly they were making themselves warm after their cold journey and had not seen the danger following them.
+Clearly they were warming themselves after their cold journey and had not seen the danger following them.
 It was just as she had planned.

-At this point the banks of the river were high but it did not matter because she could use the wharf, which still had plenty of room for her craft.
-She gave instructions and her boat went towards the wharf, making almost no sound.
+At this point the banks of the river were high, steep, and muddy but it did not matter because she could use the wharf, which still had plenty of room for her craft.
+She gave instructions and the oarsmen steered towards the wharf, making almost no sound.

-With just half a length to go the rowers began to pull in their oars.
-Almost the only sound was water falling from their oars.
+With just half a length to go the oarsmen began to pull in their oars.
+Almost the only sound was water dripping from their blades.

-Suddenly there was a slight sound from above, the noise of a door opening, the sound of heavy foot steps and a "Huuuuugh!" from someone making a huge effort.
-A moment later there was a loud crash and the boat moved under her feet, then everything changed.
+Suddenly there was a slight sound from above, the creaking of a door, the sound of heavy stomping footsteps and a "Huuuuugh!" from someone making a huge effort.
+A moment later there was a loud crash and the boat shuddered beneath her feet, then everything changed.